openeuler-mirror/raspberrypi/README.en.md

     The image name to be built.

     For example, `openEuler-20.09.img`.
-The default is `openEuler-aarch64-raspi.img`, or it is automatically generated based on parameter: `-r, --repo REPO_INFO`.
+The default is `openEuler-raspi-aarch64.img`, or it is automatically generated based on parameter: `-n, --name IMAGE_NAME`.

 4.  -s, --spec SPEC